biya-coin/biyaliquid-docs/.gitbook/developers-cosmwasm/smart-contracts/injective-name-service.md

-# Biyaliquid Name Service
+# Biyachain Name Service

-Within this section, we will look at how to query the Biyaliquid name service contracts.
+Within this section, we will look at how to query the Biyachain name service contracts.

 ## Abstraction Service (deprecated)